harshwaman/Simple_PCA/README.md

 # Simple_PCA
- Principal Component Analysis used to reduce the features size from dataset
+ Principal Component Analysis used to reduce the features size for given dataset.